AbigailMoreshead/Abigail-Moreshead/content/authors/admin/_index.md

 - Visitors
 ---

 Abigail Moreshead is a PhD candidate in the Texts and Technology program at the University of Central Florida.
-She holds a BA in English literature and an MA in literary, cultural, and textual studies.
-She teaches courses in literary criticism and technical communication and was previously the assistant editor of <em>The Faulkner Journal</em>.
+Her research looks at the intersection of book studies and feminist media history, focusing on gendered labor in textual production and knowledge creation.
+Using feminist media historical lens, her dissertation focuses on the careers and global reception of women artist-illustrators of the early twentieth-century wood engraving revival and argues for the role of their work in building a feminist legacy of the Arts & Crafts Movement.